Convergence and Sample Complexity of Policy Gradient Methods for Stabilizing Linear Systems: Simulation

 \subsection{Linear systems}

-We first conduct experiments on a two-dimensional example for illustration.
-Consider the following unstable dynamical system with single control input and the penalty matrices
+We first perform simulations over a two-dimensional example for illustration.
+Consider the following unstable dynamical system with single control input

-Clearly, $(A,B)$ is controllable and hence satisfies Assumption \ref{assumption}.
+Clearly, $(A,B)$ is controllable.
 Let the initial state distribution $\mathcal{D}$ be the standard normal distribution.
 The selections of the parameters in Algorithm \ref{alg:mfeda} are as follows.
-The number of rollouts in function evaluation is set to $N = 20$, and the horizon $\tau$ is set to $\tau = 100$.
-We select an initial policy $K^0 = 0$, annealing factor $\xi = 0.9$ and discount factor $\gamma^0 = 10^{-3} < 1/\rho^2(A) = 1/36$.
+The number of rollouts in function evaluation is set to $N = 20$, and the horizon is set to $\tau = 100$.
+We select an initial policy $K^0 = 0$, the coefficient $\xi = 0.9$ and discount factor $\gamma^0 = 10^{-3} < 1/\rho^2(A) = 1/36$.
 We apply one-step gradient descent each iteration in Algorithm \ref{alg:mfeda}, i.e., the policy is updated only once for each $k$.
-The step size of gradient descent is set to a constant $\eta = 10^{-3}$, and the smooth radius and the number of rollouts for gradient estimation in Algorithm \ref{alg:gradient} are set to $r = 2\times 10^{-3}$ and $M =20$, respectively.
+The stepsize of gradient descent is set to a constant $\eta = 10^{-3}$, and the smooth radius and the number of rollouts for gradient estimation in Algorithm \ref{alg:gradient} are set to $r = 2\times 10^{-3}$ and $N_e =20$, respectively.
 Fig. \ref{pic:pgland} illustrates the policy trajectory.
-In less than $100$ iterations, Algorithm \ref{alg:mfeda} returns a stabilizing controller.
+In less than $100$ iterations, Algorithm \ref{alg:mfeda} returns a stabilizing policy.